avafinger/kernel-rockchip-dual-camera/README.md

 This kernel is for the NanoPi M4 and to run two cameras.
 MIPI CSI-1 and CSI-2 are configured with OV13850 and/or OV4689.

+## Concept (dual-camera or multi-camera)

+Conceptually dual-camera means two cameras attached to the same CSI and multi-camera is two cameras, one attached to CSI1 and one attached to CSI2.
+The goal here is to have one camera (or different camera - one for the front or one for the back) for each CSI.
+NanoPi M4 has one CSI1 and one CSI2 thus is more a multi-camera concept.
+There is an OV13850 driver (dual-camera) if you can attach two cameras on the same CSI.
+For simplicity i call this dual-camera.

 ## Sample output / Troubleshooting

 1 - Two OV4689 attached